-Haiti to test cholera vaccineOctober 19th, 2011 in Medications /
+Haiti to test cholera vaccineOctober 19, 2011 in Medicine & Health / Medications

 Haiti's health ministry is preparing to test a cholera vaccine on a hundred people, a year after an epidemic killed over 6,500 people, officials said Wednesday.

 Over a hundred people from a Port-au-Prince shantytown and a rural area in the center of the country, where the disease was first identified in 2010, will be given the vaccine.

 "The Shanchol vaccine will be administered orally to the patients in two doses at six-month intervals.
 It has been approved by the World Health Organization but it won't replace better informing the public," health ministry director general Gabriel Timothe told AFP.

 A year after a South Asian strain of cholera was found in Haiti, the infection has made new inroads in remote northern and southern parts of the country.

 "There is a low level of mortality.
 We will deploy teams to intensify our hygiene information campaign," Timothe said.